SpaceFoon/Ez-Game-Audio-Conversion/README.md

 1. **Setup:** Follow the setup prompts.
 It's recommended to copy and paste file path.
 Right-click to paste.

-2. **File Selection:** The application will search for matching files based on the provided criteria and display the list of files to be converted.
+2. **File Selection:** The application will search for matching files based on the provided criteria and display the list of input files to be converted.

 3. **Duplicate Handling:** Duplicate file names with different extensions will be automatically resolved, retaining the best or lossless format.